Sony’s PlayStation Classic is an incomplete reflection of the 32-bit era

 The original NES and SNES consoles had unused ports like this, too -- but Nintendo didn't include them in the Classic Editions.

 That extra level of detail carries over to the PlayStation Classic's controllers, too.
 Overall, they're pretty basic gamepads: simple, but excellent replicas of the PlayStation's original controllers.
-They feel right in the hand, and the separated PlayStation D-Pad and face buttons feel authentic -- but my favorite thing about them isn't the gamepads themselves.
+They feel right, and the separated PlayStation d-pad and face buttons feel authentic -- but my favorite thing about them isn't the gamepads themselves.
 It's their connector.

 Yes, it's a small, completely cosmetic detail that probably didn't need an entire paragraph -- but it's also a thoughtful and charming piece of design.
 By comparison, the NES and SNES Classic Edition's bulky, proprietary Wii Accessory port controller connectors look completely out of place when plugged into each console.